John Francis Roche: Murders

+Confirmed

+On November 15, 1953, Roche burglarized an apartment that belonged to 85-year-old Rosa Chronik.
+Investigators allege that while he was ransacking the place, Rosa interrupted him, and in a panic Roche stabbed her to death and fled.

-Roche did not commit another murder until April 8, 1954.
-That day, he stalked 17-year-old Marion Brown through the apartment complex she lived in and where she worked as a waitress.
+On April 8, 1954, Roche stalked 17-year-old Marion Brown through the apartment complex she lived in and where she worked as a waitress.
 Once in a secluded area of a hallway, Roche attacked Brown and proceeded to rape her, while Brown attempted to scream for help, but Roche eventually killed her and fled.
 After the murder, Roche got a call from his fiancée, Yolande Graspo.
 Graspo exclaimed she was frightened at the news of Brown's murder and wanted Roche to walk her home, unknown to her that Roche was the killer.
 Roche agreed to lead Graspo home, and he did, leaving her unharmed.

-On April 16, Roche flagged down a taxi operated by 43-year-old Alexander Jablonka.
-Once inside, Roche stabbed Jablonka to death with the same knife used to kill Brown, and fled.
-During the period of time after the murder, there was speculation that the murders of Brown and Jablonka were perpetrated by the same person, something the Yorkville police denied, saying there was not enough evidence and the news could cause a panic among Yorkville residents.
-On June 2, 14-year-old Dorothy Westwater left her apartment for school when Roche approached and forcefully dragged her under a staircase.
+On April 16, Roche flagged down a taxi, driven by 43-year-old Alexander Jablonka.
+With the same knife used to kill Brown, Roche stabbed Jablonka to death and fled.
+During the period of time after Jablonka's murder, there was speculation that his murder and the murder of Brown were perpetrated by the same person, something the Yorkville police denied, saying there was not enough evidence and the news could cause a panic among Yorkville residents.
+On June 2, Roche approached 14-year-old Dorothy Westwater after she left her apartment room for school.
+He attacked her and forcefully dragged her under a staircase.
 He proceeded to stab Westwater in the neck, back, and chest a total of eight times, before raping her and shattering her skull with a lead pipe.
-By the time Westwater was found she was still alive but in dreadful condition, having to be rushed to the hospital, where she died as a result of her injuries.
+By the time Westwater was found, she was still alive but in dreadful condition, having to be rushed to the hospital, where she died as a result of her injuries.

+Claimed

+Roche might have committed his first murder on July 26, 1952, when 23-year-old Josephine Brown was strangled to death on a deserted street in Queens.
+For her murder, police arrested 18-year-old Oliver L. Freeman, an area rapist known to police as "The Batman", and he was convicted of first-degree manslaughter for Brown's death.
+He was sentenced to 10 to 20-years imprisonment.

+On August 22, 1953, 22-year-old sailor Edward Bates was bludgeoned and stabbed to death in Queens.
+Not long after, police began investigating Paul A. Pfeffer, a man with a lengthy criminal history, and he was arrested on August 27.
+Pfeffer was convicted of Bates' murder in January 1954 and sentenced to 20 years imprisonment.